KIN-icon-Frome-Hire-to-Retire

 Benefits of a Psychosocially Safe Workplace

 It makes good business sense to ensure the psychosocial wellbeing of a workplace – for the health and wellness of individual employees and the organisation as a whole.
 Work environments that lack psychosocial safety and wellbeing often see low staff retention rates, more unplanned absences and sick leave, presenteeism, poor work quality and lost productivity.
-Employers that develop and engage strategies for mental and psychosocial health in their workplaces benefit from:
+Employers who develop and engage strategies for mental and psychosocial health in their workplaces benefit from:

-- Saved time, energy and expenses associated with discrimination claims; and
+• Saved time, energy and expenses associated with discrimination claims; and

 Factors affecting Psychosocial Health and Wellbeing

-- Incidents, accidents and injuries; and
+• Incidents, accidents and injuries;

 Effectively Managing the Psychosocial Wellness of a Workplace